-A hiccup mode current limit protection feature is provided, requiring only the COMP capacitor to implement.
-The CS51312 provides overcurrent protection by sensing the current through a "Droop" resistor, using an internal current sense comparator.
-The comparator compares the voltage drop through the "Droop" resistor to an internal reference voltage of 86 mV (typical).
+A loss-less hiccup mode current limit protection feature is provided, requiring only the COMP capacitor to implement.
+The CS51313 provides overcurrent protection by sensing the current through a "Droop" resistor, using an internal current sense comparator.
+The comparator compares the voltage drop across the "Droop" resistor to an internal reference voltage of 86 mV (typical).